florianbgt/myblog/content/Django_Oauth2_toolkit_Part2_Resource_server/index.md

 python manage.py runserver localhost:8001       ### resource server
 ```

-Let's now create a new user from our resource serverusing the following http request with postman:
+Let's now create a new user from our resource server using the following http request with postman:

 <div><blog-img src="postman_signup.png" alt="Postman http request to signup a new user" width="100%" height="auto" class="shadow mb-3"/></div>